 We understand that healthcare needs are constantly changing.
 That is why we continue to add innovative programs such as Biotechnology, Genetic Counseling, our one-of-a-kind Low Vision Rehabilitation graduate certificate, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and a Master's in Biomedical and Health Sciences, which can be completed within eleven months.
-Our newest program is Health Physics, and we have many other well-established curriculums.
+Our newest programs are Healthcare Simulation and Clinical Pathologist Assistant, and we have many other wellestablished curriculums.